 - I save the file as FILENAME_ee2_yourinitials1, and accept changes, make additional edits if necessary, and return the file to you.

 - If additional back-and-forth is necessary, we will continue to use the same file with incremental numbering as established.
 Note that you should not send an entirely new file each time; this requires that I start the edit over again as I won’t know what has been changed.

-- Once the pattern is finalized, I send you a bill due upon receipt.
-I accept payment in USD via check (preferred) or via PayPal.
+- Once the pattern is finalized, I send you an invoice due upon receipt.
+I accept payment in USD via check or Zelle (preferred) or via PayPal.

 Save yourself time and money by taking the time to make sure your pattern is as complete and accurate as possible.
 If you need help in these areas, take my online courses Crochet Pattern Writing Workshop and/or How to Say It: Pattern Writing for Knitters.
 From time to time I also teach classes that will help you in your design or tech editing career.
 Check out all my design-related workshops below.